 This basic reference manual contains an overview of AID and a description of the topics and operands which are common to all the programming languages.
 As part of the overview, the BS2000 environment is described; basic concepts are explained and the repertoire of AID commands is presented.
-The other chapters describe prerequisites for debugging; command input; the subcommand, complex memory reference and medium-and-quantity operands; AID literals and keywords.
-The manual also includes the AID messages, BS2000 commands not permitted in command sequences, operands supported for the last time in version 2.1A, and a comparison of AID and IDA.
+The other chapters describe prerequisites for debugging; command input; the subcommand, complex memory reference and mediumand-quantity operands; AID literals and keywords.
+The manual also includes the BS2000 commands not permitted in command sequences.